gooddata/gooddata-cloud-demos/README.md

 ```shell
 dbt-gooddata deploy_analytics $GOODDATA_UPPER_CASE
 ```
 At this point you can see your analytics in GD - either in http://localhost:3000 for the local use-case or within your GoodData Cloud trial.
+Please note the analytics depends only on default Salesforce fields and therefore it is very basic, you can easily add your custom fields and enrich the analytics.

 ### Store analytics prepared from UI
 This way you can perserve end-user defined objects, store them in your repository and deploy anew as needed